juliarn/npc-lib/README.md

 # NPC-Lib
-Minecraft NPC library for Paper 1.12.2+ servers.
+Minecraft NPC library for 1.8-1.15 servers.
+This Library does only support the latest patch release of a supported version (for example 1.13.2).
+Issues with older patch versions (for example 1.13.1) won't be fixed.

 ## Requirements
-This library can only be used on PaperSpigot servers higher or on version 1.12.2.
+This library can only be used on spigot servers higher or on version 1.8.8.
 The plugin [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) is required on your server.

 ## How to use